GI-Company/aetherOS-v1/README.md

 *   **Location:** `/` (Root Project)
 *   **Technology:** Go
 *   **Description:** This is the heart of the operating system.
 It's a Go-based application that runs as a single server.
 It is built on a microservice-style architecture where different kernel services (like VFS and AI) communicate over a central, in-process message bus.
-*   **Features:**
-    *   **Modular Services:** Key functionalities like the Virtual File System (VFS) and AI Service are implemented as independent services running within the kernel.
-    *   **Central Message Bus:** Services communicate asynchronously using a publish-subscribe model, allowing for a decoupled and extensible architecture.
-    *   **WebSocket Bridge:** Exposes the kernel's message bus to the frontend via a WebSocket connection, enabling real-time, bidirectional communication.
-    *   **AI Service:** Integrates with Google's Gemini models to provide powerful generative AI capabilities to the entire OS.
-    *   **Virtual File System:** A VFS service that proxies file operations to the frontend, which uses IndexedDB for persistence.

 ## Getting Started